Alpaca-Studio/UnitySysAPI/README.md

 Lastly we will look at System Information logging methods.

 ### System Information
 The Sys API’s System Information methods are very useful for logging users system information.
 This section of the API essentially layers the _UnityEngine.SystemInfo_ variables into the Sys API.
-For example instead of calling `SystemInfo.batteryLevel` it can be shortened using `Sys.batteryLevel`.
+For example instead of calling `SystemInfo.batteryLevel`, you could use  `Sys.batteryLevel` to get the same result.
 You can export system info into a neatly formatted text file using:
 ```Sys.SaveSystemInfo(“Path/To/Save/SystemInfo.txt”);```
 And of course open the file directory by using: